 - Unable to make good judgments

-The more severe these symptoms present themselves, the more difficult time an individual will have grasping reality.
+The more severe these symptoms present themselves, the more difficult it can be to grasp reality.

-Mental health professionals will check to see if you’re struggle with any of the above symptoms.
-If you are struggling with more than one, you may have a psychotic disorder.
+To receive a diagnosis, mental health professionals will check to see if you struggle with any of the above symptoms.
+If you struggle with more than one, you may have one of the following psychotic disorders:

 Schizophrenia

-Perhaps the most common psychotic disorder, schizophrenia is defined by those who have shown a change in behavior and struggle with specific symptoms (see below) for longer than six months.
-More often than not, schizophrenia effects one’s ability to perform tasks at work and/or school and to maintain a relationship. ²
+Perhaps the most common psychotic disorder, schizophrenia is defined by a change in behavior and struggle with specific symptoms (see below) for longer than six months.
+More often than not, schizophrenia affects your ability to perform tasks at work and/or school and to maintain a relationship. ²

 While researchers still aren’t 100% sure what causes schizophrenia, it’s been observed that many people begin to experience the condition during adolescence.
 With that, it’s believed there’s an interaction with your genes and environment that onsets this disease. ³